Adverbs – Types, Examples & Using Them Correctly

 • The boy is outstandingly talented.

-• The movie was horrifically boring.
+• The film was horrifically boring.

 When an adverbial phrase modifies another adverb, it provides more emphasis or detail, whereby the meaning of the initial word is amplified.